a-agmon/rs-graph-llm/README.md

-# RS-Inter-Task: A LangGraph-like Stateful Graph Execution Framework for Rust
+# rs-graph-llm: A LangGraph-like Stateful Graph Execution Framework for Rust

 A lean, powerful stateful graph execution framework for building and running interactive agentic workflows with LLM integration, inspired by LangGraph but built from the ground up in Rust.